34 Gray Seal Bycatch

 34.1 Introduction to Indicator

 Gray seals, like all marine mammals, are protected under the Marine Mammal Protection Act (MMPA).
 The goal of the MMPA is to obtain and maintain optimum sustainable populations (OSP) of marine mammals, because they were recognized as significant functioning elements of marine ecosystems.
 To help prevent populations from falling below their OSP levels, managers set limits on the level of incidental mortality and serious injury occurring in commercial fisheries, and also monitor unusual mortality events (UMEs).
-Here we report on levels of gray seal incidental mortality in commercial fisheries over time relative to the limits set on this mortality, otherwise known as the Potential Biological Removal (PBR) level.
-We also report on the potential for future interactions driven by observed and predicted ecosystem changes in the Northeast US in other areas of this document.
+We report on levels of gray seal incidental mortality in commercial fisheries over time relative to the limits set on this mortality, otherwise known as the Potential Biological Removal (PBR) level.
+Gray seals use both US and Canadian waters and their abundance and PBR on a range-wide basis should take into account portions of the population that are in US as well as Canadian waters.

 34.2 Key Results and Visualizations

-For gray seals, the total estimated annual bycatch and 5-year rolling mean with 95% confidence intervals from U.S. North Atlantic commercial fisheries is shown by year (Fig. x).
+For gray seals in U.S. waters, the total estimated annual bycatch and 5-year rolling mean with 95% confidence intervals from U.S. North Atlantic commercial fisheries is shown by year (Fig. x).
 Gear types include bottom gillnets, bottom trawls, midwater trawls, and pair trawls.
-The Potential Biological Removal (PBR) for the US portion of the stock is indicated by the red reference line.
-The 5-year mean estimates of bycatch increased from 2000 to around 2012, decreased to 2016, and then trended upward between 2016 and 2021 before declining slightly in 2022.
-While the 5-year mean has remained below the PBR level, and thus meets management objectives, the annual estimate of bycatch exceeded PBR in 2019.
-Bycatch levels, therefore, may exceed conservation targets in single years due to inter-annual variability.
+The Potential Biological Removal (PBR) for the U.S. portion of the stock is indicated by the red reference line.
+The 5-year mean estimates of bycatch increased from 2000 to around 2012 and has showed inter-annual variability since.
+The U.S. PBR decreased in the draft 2024 SAR from 1512 to 756 in recognition of the unknowns in the stock structure, abundance, and rate of exchange between U.S. and Canadian waters.
+The annual and 5-year mean estimates are above the new U.S. PBR but far below the range-wide draft PBR of 12,052.

 34.3 Indicator statistics